TipsHere Are Some Important Tips From Our Support Staff

 - Avoid falling for scams that claim your PC is infected.
 These happen with misrepresented phone calls or online popups that claim to be from Microsoft and give you a toll free number to call.
 Microsoft does not do these things.
 These scammers are digital gypsies that only want your money.
 Never let a stranger remotely take over your computer.
 They will trick you into believing that a Windows log file indicates problems.
 It’s a lie.
 While they have control of your computer they may plant scripts that cause real problems at a later time, copy your personal files, and ask for your credit card number to “fix” problems that don’t really exist.
 If you know someone that innocently fell for this scam, have them call us at (309) 751-4490.

 - New computer viruses and malware are more likely to infect an out of date, unpatched computer.It is important to keep your antivirus program, Java (if your PC has it), and anything from Adobe up to date.
 Make sure that your PC has critical Windows Updates installed.
 No antivirus program can stop zero day exploits, as they utilize previously unknown vulnerabilities (See #2 about Sandboxie, which blocks downloads).
 Many anti-virus programs charge you an annual fee.
 Avira, Bitdefender Free, 360 Total Security (with Bitdefender and Avira engines added), and Panda Free, are very good free programs for consumers.
-For Windows 10, Windows Defender is adequate, but not as effective as the four other free AV programs.
-Kaspersky, Trend Micro, and Bitdefender are currently excellent subscription antivirus programs.
+For Windows 10, Windows Defender is as effective as the four other free AV programs.
+Panda and Bitdefender are currently excellent subscription antivirus programs.
 Also, be sure to never let unwanted programs install alongside otherwise good programs by making sure any checkboxes for free offers, trial programs, toolbars, and so on, are unchecked.
 Never install and run more than one antivirus programs.
 They will “fight” each other, slow the system down, and generally cause problems.
 Two is one AV too many.

 - Install Sandboxie (download from www.sandboxie.com), setup and then use a Sandboxed Web Browser that will prevent rogue program downloads and system changes.
 To allow downloads outside of the Sandboxie container, you “recover” them.
 Sandboxie works best with Internet Explorer, but is compatible with Opera, Firefox, and Chrome.
 To use it you need to click on the Sandboxed Web Browser icon.
 This will open your default web browser inside of a “sandbox”.
 When given an option, after closing the browser, select “Delete Contents”.
 A small annoyance of Sandboxie is that four weeks after it is first installed a “nag screen” appears on the free version that makes you wait five seconds.
 Then you click a bar to continue.
 Do not install programs within a sandboxed web browser without recovering them first.
 Programs won’t install properly in the sandbox and will be removed when the sandbox is cleared.
 Your browser will not update when sandboxed.
 Preventing changes to your computer is the purpose of the sandbox.
 Keep in mind that from our experience Sandboxie is compatible with over 90%, but not all, of computers.
 As browsers get updated to improve their own security, and other system changes occur, Sandboxie may stop working on one or more browsers.
 Go to Sandboxie.com to download updates that should fix issues you may be having.
 Also, don’t try to make program changes to your browser when it’s sandboxed.
 They won’t stick.
 Make browser updates and settings changes in the regular, unsandboxed version to save them.
 Scamming tricks can still happen in the Sandboxed browser.
 Just restart your PC and the locked screen will be gone.
 Do not be tricked by scammers.